gray-panda/grayrepo/2024_flareon/09_serpentine/readme.md

 ## Python Debugger (py3dbg)

-A friend recommended the [py3dbg](https://pypi.org/project/py3dbg/)project to me
+A friend recommended the [py3dbg](https://pypi.org/project/py3dbg/) project to me
 This project provides a Python interface to debug x64 binaries, allowing me to program and automate the debugging process to a certain extent

 Unfortunately, this project is not very well maintained.